 Probate real estate chose me.
 My clients are grateful that it did.
 Most people appreciate working with a trained and certified probate real estate specialist with a wealth of knowledge and experience.
 They also appreciate working with someone who understands what they are going through and has a compassionate heart.

 I dedicate this post to my sister Joyce whose cause of death is unknown.
-Among all of my siblings, she was most proud of me when I transitioned from a career working in Corporate America to start my own real estate business.
+Among all of my siblings, she was most proud of me when I transitioned from a career working in Corporate America to starting my own real estate business.
+Rest in Peace, Sis.